Adelheid Dietrich

 Adelheid Dietrich (1827–1891) was a German still life painter and daughter of painter Eduard Dietrich (1803–1877).

 Life

-She was born in Wittenberg, Germany, and painted flowers in fine detail in a manner resembling that of seventeenth-century Dutch still-life painters.
+Dietrich was born in Wittenberg, Germany, and painted flowers in fine detail in a manner resembling that of seventeenth-century Dutch still-life painters.

 About fifty of her works are known today.
 Her work is held in the National Gallery of Art.